 - Implement a comprehensive five-year plan from 2014

 What would the last seven weeks have look like had we acted on the recommendations and we hadn't find ourselves scrabbling to get devices into the hands of learners?
 I guess as Cheryl Doig highlighted in her recent post Digital Learning 2025, we can now only hope we now get in the near future and that devices will find their way into the hands of learners and will stay there!

-An this is how PPSTACK came to be, my brain trying to make sense of what we need in place in order to succeed and goodness knows education always needs another acronym and venn diagram! 😂
+And this is how PPSTACK came to be, my brain trying to make sense of what we need in place in order to succeed and goodness knows education always needs another acronym and Venn diagram! 😂

 PPSTACK came about as I thought about the models I already really like in education.